TipoftheHats/atem-compositor/README.md

 - All SuperSource box features of the stock UI.
 - Configure the X and Y position of SuperSource boxes using pixel values.
 - Size and position SuperSource boxes using one of 9 anchor points, instead of only being limited to a center anchor point.
+- Use a USE DVE as a sort of fifth SuperSource box

 ## Planned Features
-- Configure Upstream and Downstream keys with pixel values.
+- Configure all Upstream and Downstream keys with pixel values.
-- Configure Upstream and Downstream keys with top-left anchoring, instead of center anchoring.
+- Configure all Upstream and Downstream keys with top-left anchoring, instead of center anchoring.

 ## Installation
 Check the [Releases](https://github.com/tipofthehats/atem-controller/releases) page to grab the latest installer for your operating system.